Back Home Again: Annual Tri-State Craniofacial Conference Returns to Riley at IU Health

 Each year, participants from craniofacial teams in Indiana, Kentucky and Ohio come together to share techniques in the evaluation and treatment of cleft and craniofacial patients.
 On October 2, the Cleft & Craniofacial Anomalies Program at Riley at IU Health will host the 27th Annual Tri-State Craniofacial Conference in the Ruth Lilly Learning Center in the Riley at IU Health Outpatient Center.
 The conference rotates host sites throughout the tri-state region on a yearly basis.
 Riley at IU Health hosted the first conference 27 years ago and is delighted to invite the region’s professionals back to Indiana for this year’s conference.
 The conference was last hosted by Riley at IU Health in 2010.

 The course is aimed at specialists working in the areas of audiology, genetics, neurosurgery, nursing, oral surgery, orthodontics, otolaryngology, pediatric dentistry, pediatrics, plastic surgery, psychiatry, psychology, radiology, social work, speech pathology and team administration.
 Health care professionals may register for the conference through the Indiana University School of Medicine's department of Continuing Medical Education (on-site registration required after September 30).
-Additionally, you can click here for a full copy of the conference agenda.

 Dr. Robert J. Havlik, the George J. Korkos, MD, Professor and Chair of Plastic and Reconstructive Surgery at the Medical College of Wisconsin and Chief of Plastic Surgery at Froedtert Hospital, will give the keynote address, “Distraction Osteogenesis: The First 25 Years.”
 Riley at IU Health team members will remember Dr. Havlik as the former director of the Cleft & Craniofacial Anomalies Program before he relocated to Wisconsin in 2013.